by Maria Wood

 In July 2020, attorneys general from Nevada, Illinois and Virginia filed a lawsuit in the U.S. District Court of the District of Columbia asking the court to override the DOJ opinion and recognize their ratification votes.
 The lawsuit stresses that Article V of the U.S. Constitution places no time limit for ratification and points to the ratification of the 27th Amendment to the U.S. Constitution.
 That amendment, which mandates that pay raises for Congress members can only be instituted after an election, was first proposed in 1789 and eventually ratified in 1992.

 ERA supporters also contend that since Congress has the power to set a deadline, it has the power to remove it.

-“That is what we saw in January when the House of Representatives did in fact pass a resolution to officially remove the time limit for the ERA,” says Krista Joy Niles, Outreach and Civic Engagement Director at the Alice Paul Institute, a nonprofit organization dedicated to advancing women’s rights.
+“That is what we saw in January 2020 when the House of Representatives did in fact pass a resolution to officially remove the time limit for the ERA,” says Krista Joy Niles, a former director at the Alice Paul Institute, a nonprofit organization dedicated to advancing women’s rights.

 The organization is named after suffragist Alice Paul, who grew up in Moorestown, New Jersey.
 In 1922, Paul drafted the language of the original ERA amendment.

 ERA advocates currently see two strategies for ratification—either have Congress recognize the three recent ratifying states even after the lapsed deadline, or start the process over again.